Imitation Learning via Simultaneous Optimization of Policies and Auxiliary Trajectories: Related work

 \section{Related work}

-Behavior Cloning \cite{PomerleauALVINN88,bain1999behaviorcloning,Ly20BehaviorCloning} contended with the covariate shift issue manually by using data augmentation.
-Partly due to these issues, the 2000's saw substantial advancement of ideas in Inverse Reinforcement Learning (IRL) \cite{NgRussellIRL2000,AbbeelNgIRL2004}, including its reduction to structured prediction \cite{MMPRatliff2006,StructuredPrediction2007} and related entropy maximization technique \cite{MaxEntIOCZiebart2008}.
-Those algorithms required planners in the inner loop which added both computational complexity and required the existence of such globally optimal planners.
-There has been work \cite{LocallyOptimalIOCLevine2012,englert2017InverseKKT} into leveraging KKT conditions and optimization theory, but all of these methods focus on exploiting the structure of the MDP rather than directly training a policy.
+Despite its popularity and simplicity, behavior cloning \cite{bain1999behaviorcloning,Ly20BehaviorCloning,PomerleauALVINN88} suffers from covariate shift~\cite{Ross11Dagger}.
+Partly due to this, there has been extensive work on Inverse Reinforcement Learning (IRL)~\cite{NgRussellIRL2000,AbbeelNgIRL2004}, including its reduction to structured prediction~\cite{MMPRatliff2006,StructuredPrediction2007} and related entropy maximization techniques~\cite{MaxEntIOCZiebart2008}.
+These algorithms require planners in the inner loop which adds both computational complexity and requires the existence of such globally optimal planners.
+There has been work \cite{LocallyOptimalIOCLevine2012,englert2017InverseKKT} into leveraging KKT conditions and optimization theory, but all these methods focus on exploiting the structure of the MDP rather than directly training a policy.

+Adversarial Imitation Learning (AIL) such as GAIL~\cite{Ho16arxiv_GAIL} and AIRL~\cite{Fu17arxiv_AIRL}, which frames imitation learning as learning a policy that minimizes a divergence between the state-action distributions of the expert trained policy, has also recently become a popular approach for imitation learning.
+These methods are sample inefficient since a large number of policy interactions with the environment are required and inherit training stability challenges characteristic of adversarial learning making them difficult to apply in practice to robot learning~\cite{spencer2021feedback}.

 A separate thread of research introduced SMiLE \cite{ross2010Smile} and DAgger \cite{Ross11Dagger}, with later extensions \cite{ross2014aggrevated,sun2017DeeplyAggrevated}.
-These algorithms focused on the same policy learning paradigm of BC, but directly addressed the covariate shift issue both theoretically and pragmatically using a technique called data set aggregation.
-These algorithms assumed access to an oracle expert that can be queried, which is an information theoretically stronger assumption than the standard BC algorithms which leverage only data collected in advance.
+These algorithms directly address the covariate shift issue both theoretically and pragmatically using a technique called dataset aggregation.
+However, these algorithms assume access to an oracle that can be queried, which is an stronger assumption than BC, since BC leverages only data collected \emph{a priori}.